 Tartan Skirt or Grey or black classic trousers (skirt should be near knee length; not more than 10 cm above the knee.

 Blue Jacket, Blue woollen waistcoat, Blue woollen jumper, or Blue sleeveless jumper,

 Only black or skin-colored tights or single-colored short socks may be worn

-Single colored black shoes.
+Single colored black shoes with no decorations.